AgathEmmanuel/RentIt/design/README.md

 - Test how different pieces of code work together
 - Test how different component programs work together
 - Test how different microservices work
+- Test basic request handling
+- Test functionality of models
+- Test incoming and outgoing events
+- Test can be done from local development environment

+> Testing frameworks: Jest, pyTest